Tetrameles: Taxonomy

 Robert Brown described Tetrameles nudiflora in 1844, from material collected in Java.
 It is the only species in its genus Tetrameles, and together with Octomeles sumatrana comprise the only two species in the family Tetramelaceae.
 They were previously classified in the Datiscaceae but found genetically to not form a natural clade with the other members of that family.

 Description

 Tetrameles nudiflora grows as a large dioecious tree, capable of growing over 45 m tall with a spread of over 10 m.
 The trunk is buttressed, and the bark is grey and often shiny.
 The tree often contains large hollows in the trunk or branches.
 It is deciduous, bare of leaves between October and December in Australia and typically January–April in Vietnam.
 The genus name is derived from the Ancient Greek tetra "four" and melos "part", and refers to the flower having four sepals.
 The species name is from the Latin nudiflora "bare flowers".
+The largest tree in Thailand is of this species, and was measured on 29 February 2016 by dendrologist Marc Meyer using a Nikon Forestry 500/pro laser.
+Its height is exactly 64.20 m with a girth of exactly 24.20 m.